sasabosnic/rgz/m/index.md

 - [install OpenBSD in VirtualBox](/virtualbox/openbsd.html) on your computer, or
 - [install OpenBSD on bare metal](/openbsd/install.html "2017-09-20")

-If you have any issues with OpenBSD <a href="/feedback.html?comment=How%20to%20do%20this%20on%20OpenBSD%3f">ping me</a> anytime.
-I'm always glad to help.

 ## OpenBSD as a desktop